azavea/raster-vision/docs/qgis.rst

 * input the predict package URI
 * select a layer from the "Input Layer" dropdown, which is populated from the raster layers of the current QGIS project
 * Optionally choose a Style Profile
+* Select whether or not to update any stats used by the model with the given image
 * Give the path where the prediction labels should be saved to

 You can use Docker or a local installation of Raster Vision to run the prediction.
 If using docker, you'll have to give the name of the image from which to run the container.